-Our compensation committee will consist of Mr. Qifeng Sun, Ms. Li Zhang and Ms. Lizhen Xie.
-Mr. Qifeng Sun will be the chairman of our compensation committee.
-We have determined that Ms. Li Zhang and Ms. Lizhen Xie satisfy the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Listing Rules.
+Our compensation committee will consist of committee.
+We have determined that , and satisfy the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Listing Rules.

 The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.